fleek-platform/fleek-next/README.md

 3. **Build and Deploy**

-Use the Fleek Next CLI to build and deploy your application:
+Use the Fleek Next.js adapter to build and deploy your application via the command line:

 ```sh
 npx fleek-next build